Uniform Asymptotic Approximation Method with P\"oschl-Teller Potential: Conclusions

 As mentioned in the Introduction, the potentials of the mode functions in both dressed metric and hybrid approaches can be well modeled by PT potentials.
 Therefore, the current analysis on the choice of the function $q(y)$ and the minimization of the error control function shall shed great light on how to carry out similar analyses in order to obtain more accurate approximate solutions in these models.
 We have been working on it recently, and wish to report our results soon in another occasion.

 In addition, the differential equations for the quasi-normal modes of black holes usually also take the form of Eq.(\ref{eq2.1}) with potentials that have no singularities \footnote{Recall the inner boundaries of black hole perturbations are the horizons, at which the potentials are usually finite and non-singular.}, but normally do have turning points \cite{BCS09,KZ11}.
+For example, the effective potential for the axial perturbations of the Schwarzschild black hole is given by \bqn \lb{eq4.5} \mathscr{V}(r) = \frac{r - 2m}{r^4} \Big\{l(l+1)r - 6m\Big\}, \eqn where $\omega$ denotes the qusinormal mode.
+Clearly, for $r \ge 2m$, this potential also has no poles, but in general $f(r) \equiv \mathscr{V}(r) - \omega^2$ have two turning points.
+From \cite{BCS09,KZ11}, it can be seen that the properties of this potential are shared by many other cases, including those from modified theories of gravity.
 Thus, one can equally apply the analysis presented here to the studies of quasi-normal modes of black holes.